smu-hack-dsc/heap-2025-intro-to-git/README.md

 1. Create a new branch: Create a branch with your name (e.g., git checkout -b your-name).

 2. Make changes and commit: Make a change to any file in this repository (or create a new one).
-Commit your changes to your branch.
+Commit your changes to your branch. (making changes)

 3. Merge your branch: Merge your branch into the main branch.